mahmoud94ha/holbertonschool-validation/module1_task2/README.md

 -   Be aware of tools dependencies and the value of reproducing environment
 -   Build static HTML website from Markdown code using Go-Hugo

+## Prerequisites
+- GoHugo
+- goLang

 ## Lifecycle

-A section added for task 2 to describe the different steps.

-build
+- build
-clean
+- clean
-post
+- post
-help
+- help

 ### Concepts